Buckthorn: How can a shrub be so harmful?

 Each year, hundreds of volunteers help remove buckthorn from FMR-maintained natural areas throughout the metro Mississippi River corridor.
 (Photo by Scott Woolridge)

-European buckthorn (also called "common buckthorn" or just "buckthorn") is a tall, understory shrub brought to North America in the early 1800s as an ornamental shrub, primarily to serve as a hedgerow.
+Common buckthorn is a tall, understory shrub brought to North America in the early 1800s as an ornamental shrub, primarily to serve as a hedgerow.
 But this woody plant escaped from yards and landscaped areas long ago, spreading rapidly in forests, oak savannas and other natural areas.

 Buckthorn is extremely hardy and able to thrive in a variety of soil and light conditions.
 It also outcompetes native plant species with its fast growth rate and distinctive phenology — buckthorn leafs out earlier in the spring and holds its leaves later into fall, allowing it to continue to grow when most native species are dormant.